OctoPrint/OctoPrint/README.md

 Installation
 ------------

 Installation instructions for installing from source for different operating systems can be found [on the wiki](https://github.com/foosel/OctoPrint/wiki#assorted-guides).

 If you want to run OctoPrint on a Raspberry Pi you might want to take a look at [OctoPi](https://github.com/guysoft/OctoPi) which is a custom SD card image that includes OctoPrint plus dependencies.

+The generic steps that should basically be done regardless of operating system and runtime environment are the following (as *regular user*, please keep your hands *off* of the `sudo` command here!) - this assumes you already have Python 2.7, pip and virtualenv set up:

+1. Checkout OctoPrint: `git clone https://github.com/foosel/OctoPrint.git`
+2. Change into the OctoPrint folder: `cd OctoPrint`
+3. Create a user-owned virtual environment therein: `virtualenv --system-site-packages venv`
+4. Install OctoPrint *into that virtual environment*: `./venv/bin/python setup.py install`

+You may then start the OctoPrint server via `/path/to/OctoPrint/venv/bin/octoprint`, see [Usage](#usage) for details.

 After installation, please make sure you follow the first-run wizard and set up access control as necessary.
 If you want to not only be notified about new